Aashi24/shreyakr-portfolio/final_project_shreya.md

-# Part I: a project proposal
+# Part I : a project proposal

-# 1. outline
+# 1. OUTLINE
 Proposal includes a high-level summary of the project (sentence or two); project structure that outlines major elements of the story; story arc is described; call to action is identified.

 At a minimum, you should include the following: